 Durga Puja in Ahmedabad

 It’s impossible to miss the festive fervor that grips Ahmedabad during the Durga Puja and Navratri celebrations.
-The whole city decks up with lights, colors, and festivities.
+The whole city decks up with lights, colours, and festivities.
 Ahmedabad celebrates the occasion to commemorate Lord Ram’s victory in the battle against Ravana.
 Dance, drama, and songs fill the air during the nine days of Navratri.
 People dress up in their traditional best and take part in Dandiya and Garba Raas performances.
+You can also find puja pandals where the goddess is worshipped in her Durga form.
+To avoid the rush, book a hotel in Ahmedabad in advance.
 You can also find puja pandals where the goddess is worshipped in her Durga form.

 Things to Do: